2016 Northern Territory general election: Braitling

+Leadership polling

 Timing

 The timing of the election is dictated by the Northern Territory Electoral Act.
 Section 23 of the Act fixes polling day as the fourth Saturday in August of the fourth year after the previous election (unless that election had been an extraordinary election).
 The last election was in 2012, and was a regular election.
 Therefore, the next election was scheduled for Saturday, 27 August 2016.

 An earlier election was possible in the event that a motion of no confidence in the government was passed by the assembly.
 Section 24 of the act states that an early election can be called if a motion of no confidence in the NT government is passed by the assembly, and no new government can secure the assembly's confidence within eight days.
 The original confidence motion must be tabled with at least three days' notice.
 Alternatively, section 25 mandates an early election if the assembly rejects an appropriation bill.